affinidi/affinidi-cli/docs/generate.md

     [--force]

 FLAGS
-  -a, --provider=<value>   Authentication provider for the reference app -f, --framework=<value>  Framework for the reference app -l, --library=<value>    Library for the reference app -p, --path=<value>       Relative or absolute path where reference application should be cloned into --force                  Override destination directory if exists
+  -a, --provider=<value>   Authentication provider for the sample app -f, --framework=<value>  Framework for the sample app -l, --library=<value>    Library for the sample app -p, --path=<value>       Relative or absolute path where sample app should be cloned into --force                  Override destination directory if exists

 GLOBAL FLAGS